optimizers/homebrew-cutest/README.md

     brew tap homebrew/versions

-Now we can install the formulae in order:
+Now we can install CUTEst and, at your option, the entire SIF collection:

-    brew install archdefs --HEAD
-    brew install sifdecode --HEAD
     brew install cutest --HEAD [--with-matlab]
     brew install mastsif --HEAD  # If you want the whole SIF collection.